GSU-Analytics/oracle-sql-training/Course_Setup.md

    [SQL Developer Downloads](https://www.oracle.com/tools/downloads/sqldev-downloads.html)

    - If you are at GSU, you should download SQL Developer from the Software Center.
+   - For those who are not familiar with it, the Software Center is a GSU-specific application management tool for installing software on GSU-managed machines.
+See IIT for clarifications if you need further details.

 2. Follow installation instructions for your operating system.